-Satellites must have formed from this disk around their primary, just like miniature planetary systems.
+Satellites must have formed from a disk around their primary, just like miniature planetary systems.
 This disk was heated by the forming planet, leading to gradients of composition just like those we see in the planets.

-The irregular satellites are captured planetesimals, captured by the gravitational field and/or the extended atmospheres of the proto-planets.
+The irregular satellites are captured planetesimals, captured by the gravitational field and/or the extended atmospheres of the protoplanets.